Librarians partner with classroom faculty to promote student success.

 Many of your students have no experience at all using college-level information resources and will place inordinate trust in the first results of a Google search.
 If you are requiring your students to do research, please consider scheduling a library instruction session customized to the needs of your class.

-If your syllabus does not allow for a customized orientation, you can offer extra credit for attending one or more Face-to-Face Library Workshops.
+If your schedule does not allow for a course-integrated instruction, consider offering extra credit for attending one or more Face-to-Face Library Workshops.

 Assign PILOT, the Online Tutorial